 - Mothman was my favorite cryptid before it was cool.

-Logan - Reader Services Librarian, Central Library (they/them)
+Logan - Central Library Staff (they/them)

 Two queer titles I’m looking forward to in 2024: